colakcode/clkOptionsDialog/README.md

 ### Java Code
-        OptionsDialog.showWithThreeOptions(activity, "Do you want to delete only this file or all your files?", "Delete", "Delete All", "Cancel", Gravity.BOTTOM );
+        OptionsDialog.showWithThreeOptions(activity, "Do you want to delete only this file or all your files?", "Delete", "Delete All", "Cancel", OptionsDialog.DialogGravity.BOTTOM );

 or with just one option button<br/>

-	OptionsDialog.showWithOneOption(activity, "Information window...", "Cancel", Gravity.BOTTOM );
+	OptionsDialog.showWithOneOption(activity, "Information window...", "Cancel", OptionsDialog.DialogGravity.CENTER );

 with two option button<br/>

-	OptionsDialog.showWithTwoOptions(activity, "Do you want to save this file?", "Save", "Cancel", Gravity.CENTER );
+	OptionsDialog.showWithTwoOptions(activity, "Do you want to save this file?", "Save", "Cancel", OptionsDialog.DialogGravity.BOTTOM );

 ### Call buttons and set onClickMethod
         OptionsDialog.getButtonLeft().setOnClickListener(new View.OnClickListener() {